olz2003/Challenge3/README.md

 ## Credits

-This project was created by [Your Name](https://github.com/your-username).
+This project was created by [Owen Zuercher](https://github.com/olz2003).
 Special thanks to the OWASP Foundation for providing the list of [password special characters](https://www.owasp.org/index.php/Password_special_characters).

 ## License